Next (2007 film): Critical response

-Rotten Tomatoes gives the film an approval rating of 28% based on 128 reviews, with an average rating of 4.6/10.
-The site's critical consensus reads, "Numerous plot holes and poorly motivated characters prevent Next from being the thought-provoking sci-fi flick it could've been."
-Metacritic gives the film an average score of 42 out of 100, based on 23 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the a score of 42 out of 100, based on 23 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Justin Chang of Variety said the film plays "like the cinematic equivalent of a Choose Your Own Adventure novel" and that the plot is highly reminiscent of 24.
 Chang also said "What starts out as a mildly diverting thriller blows itself to smithereens in the final reel", describing the climax as a "stunning cheat."
 James Berardinelli of ReelViews gave the film 2½ out of 4 stars and said parts of the film are "fascinating" and "compelling" but that "the whole thing ends up collapsing under its own weight."
 Berardinelli said Nicolas Cage "seems to be going through the motions", "Julianne Moore brings intensity to the part of Callie, although the character is incomplete", "Jessica Biel is appealing" but "the character is unfinished", and that "Thomas Kretschmann is unimpressive as a generic 24-style terrorist."
 He also said "some viewers will feel cheated by what Next does, and it's hard to blame them."

 Connie Ogle of the Miami Herald gave the film 2 out of 4 stars and said the film looks like director Lee Tamahori "spent about 12 bucks on his special effects budget."
 Ogle said the film had a decent premise but "Next begins to seriously embarrass itself and its stars once it rolls to its climax."
 Toronto Star film critic Peter Howell gave the film 1½ stars out of 4 and called it a "colossal waste of time" and said it is "possibly the most egregious befouling of Dick's work to date."
 Howell said the roles "seem to be cut-and-pasted from other movies", called the film a "straight-to-DVD wannabe", and said the film "has one of the most infuriating endings ever."